-Pack according to the regions you’ll be visiting.
+Pack according to the regions you’ll be visiting on your Italy trip.
 The weather can vary a lot from north to south, especially in spring and autumn.
 Everything north of Florence tends to be colder, while from Rome south, it’s usually warmer.

 The weather can be unusually warm in the south even in colder seasons, especially in Sicily.
 It’s not such a weird thing to go swimming in October or March.

 When packing your bag, don’t forget to leave some space for anything you may end up buying during your trip.
 You may or may not be a big souvenir person, but you’ll certainly buy something in Italy.